-When crafting Hispanic marketing strategies, Evolution works deep within communities.
-Our core philosophy is that wisdom is found in the grassroots of community, where members of the target audience live, work and play.
-We go into communities to tap into that wisdom, thus creating brands, messages and creative that resonate across many diverse groups.
-Evolution involves target audience members from the outset of a campaign, to create a strong, positive vision that can reach across cultures.
+As one of Denver’s leaders in Hispanic advertising, Evolution works deep within the Hispanic community to craft effective marketing strategies.
+Our core philosophy is that wisdom is found in the grassroots, where members of the target audience live, work and play.
+We work within those communities, tap into that wisdom, and create brands, messages and creative assets that resonate across diverse groups.
+Evolution involves target audience members from the outset of a campaign to create a strong, positive vision that reaches across cultures.

 Evolution has been recognized by Servicios de La Raza and the Denver Public Schools Multicultural Services Office with awards for our community service.
-Evolution’s Principals and Directors are engaged with the community, sitting on boards including the Denver Latino Commission, Rocky Mountain Youth Clinics, Aurora Community Center, Servicios de La Raza, and the Colorado Statewide Latino Forum.
+Our Principals and Directors are engaged with the community, sitting on boards including the Denver Latino Commission, Every Child Pediatrics, Aurora Community Center, Servicios de La Raza, and the Colorado Statewide Latino Forum.

-Evolution has expertise working with and messaging to diverse audiences.
-Principal Anne Smith served as Business Development Director for the Entravision Spanish language suite of radio and television stations for three years, giving her a crucial understanding of the Latino media market in Colorado.
+Evolution Principal Anne Smith served as Business Development Director for Entravision’s Spanish language suite of radio and television stations for three years, giving her a crucial understanding of the Latino media market in Colorado.
 In 2013, Anne was appointed to Mayor Michael Hancock’s Denver Latino Commission to advise their team on communications, and currently serves as Secretary.
 Anne was also recently appointed to two Latino-serving boards: Servicios de La Raza’s Board of Directors, and the Colorado Statewide Latino Forum.

-In addition, our team has experience developing culturally competent outreach to African Americans, senior citizens, mothers, and Asian Pacific Islanders.
-Evolution has also been the Hispanic media buying agency of record for Connect for Health Colorado (C4HCO), the state-based health insurance marketplace, since 2013.
+In addition, our team has experience developing culturally competent outreach to African Americans, seniors, parents, youths, and Asian Pacific Islanders.
+Evolution has also been the Hispanic advertising agency of record for Connect for Health Colorado (C4HCO), the state-based health insurance marketplace, since 2013.

 Case Study: Connect for Health Colorado

-In 2014, Connect for Health Colorado, Colorado’s state-based health insurance marketplace, was in search of a compelling real-life testimonial that would resonate with Latinos, so Evolution began a search for a spokesperson who could communicate the importance of having health insurance.
-The spokesperson would tell their story in a Public Service Announcement (PSA) that would be developed in English and Spanish.
+In 2014, Connect for Health Colorado, Colorado’s state-based health insurance marketplace, was in search of a compelling real-life testimonial that would resonate with Latinos, so they called on Evolution to make it happen.
+We quickly identified a spokesperson who could communicate the importance of having health insurance in a Public Service Announcement (PSA) that would be developed in English and Spanish.

-Evolution knew, based on experience working with both English- and Spanish-speaking audiences, that a young father with a blue-collar job who liked to work on his car would be a relatable figure for our target population.
-The commercials were filmed at the family home and were unscripted, to capture Mr. Montez’s own words.
+Because of our experience working with both English- and Spanish-speaking audiences, we knew that a young father with a blue-collar job (who loves to work on his car) would be a relatable figure for our target population.
+The commercials were filmed at the family home and were unscripted to capture Mr. Montez’s own words.